MileHacker Logo

 Ingredients & Flavors

 Bulgur, a cracked wheat, forms the base of many salads and pilafs.
 Yogurt accompanies countless meals and is an ingredient in sauces and drinks.
 Olive oil is a fundamental fat, especially in the Aegean region.
-Fresh seasonings like mint, parsley, and dill add freshness, while spices like cumin, paprika, and red pepper flakes bring warmth and depth.
+Fresh herbs like mint, parsley, and dill add freshness, while spices like cumin, paprika, and red pepper flakes bring warmth and depth.

 Regional Variations